OpenZeppelin/openzeppelin-contracts/README.md

 :building_construction: **Want to scale your decentralized application?** Check out [OpenZeppelin Defender](https://openzeppelin.com/defender) — a secure platform for automating and monitoring your operations.

+> [!IMPORTANT]
+> OpenZeppelin Contracts uses semantic versioning to communicate backwards compatibility of its API and storage layout.
+For upgradeable contracts, the storage layout of different major versions should be assumed incompatible, for example, it is unsafe to upgrade from 4.9.3 to 5.0.0.
+Learn more at [Backwards Compatibility](https://docs.openzeppelin.com/contracts/backwards-compatibility).

 ## Overview

 ### Installation